Hectare: Description

 Trafalgar Square has an area of about one hectare.

-The hectare (/ˈhɛktɛər, -tɑːr/), although not a unit of SI, is the only named unit of area that is accepted for use with SI units.
 The name was coined in French, from the Latin ārea.
-In practice the hectare is fully derived from the SI, being equivalent to a square hectometre.
-It is widely used throughout the world for the measurement of large areas of land, and it is the legal unit of measure in domains concerned with land ownership, planning, and management, including law (land deeds), agriculture, forestry, and town planning throughout the European Union, South Africa, New Zealand, Australia, Canada and the United Kingdom.
+The hectare is equivalent to 10,000 square metres (a square hectometre).
+It is widely used throughout the world for the measurement of large areas of land, and it is the legal unit of measure in some domains concerned with land ownership, planning, and management, including law (land deeds), agriculture, forestry, and town planning throughout the European Union, South Africa, New Zealand, Australia, Canada and the United Kingdom.

 However, the United States and Myanmar (Burma) use the acre instead of the hectare for measuring surface or land area.

 In many countries, metrification redefined or clarified existing measures in terms of metric units.
 The following legacy units of area have been redefined as being equal to one hectare: